hongjes1/UGChordstoFlats/README.md

 N(+0) N+2 N+3 N+5 N+7 N+8 N+10 (N+12, octave, same note but higher)

-A minor scale based around the note D would be as follows:
+A (natural) minor scale based around the note D would be as follows:

 D E F G A Bb C (D)